nomad-coe/nomad/docs/dev_guidelines.rst

 Normalizers
 ^^^^^^^^^^^

-There are several steps to take, to make a NOMOAD-coe normalizer fit for nomad-FAIR:
+There are several steps to take, to make a NOMOAD-coe normalizer fit for nomad-FAIRDI:

 - If written in scala, re-write it in python.
 - The normalizer should read from the provided backend.
 In NOMAD-coe normalizers read